 IFM is a Guernsey licensed fund manager and has a strong track record in providing Alternative Investment Fund Management (AIFM) services, principal management, risk advisory and risk reporting services to funds and investment managers since 2006.
-Part of the PraxisIFM Group, IFM can also provide offshore AIFM services should they be required and has experience in the Private Placement notifications and obligations to a number of EEA jurisdictions.
-IFM has registered and maintains fund regulatory pipelines for its investors around the world currently including UK, Ireland, Germany, Denmark, Sweden, South Africa, Luxembourg and Denmark.
+Part of the PraxisIFM Group, IFM provides offshore AIFM services and has experience in the Private Placement notifications and obligations to a number of EEA jurisdictions.
+IFM has registered and maintains fund regulatory pipelines for its investors around the world currently including UK, Ireland, Germany, Sweden, South Africa, Luxembourg and Denmark.

 IFM has a board with significant fund industry and investment experience meaning we can not only provide a strong risk management, advisory and reporting services, but also give valuable input into current regulations and what is happening in the market in relation to these roles and responsibilities.